theneva/dissertation/src/introduction.md

 TODO: What else do I "give away" in the introduction?
 Do I say anything about the method?

 The remainder of the thesis is split into five chapters.

 First, the __Background__ chapter presents a literature review that explores and discusses some areas relevant to Automated Continuous Deployment (ACD) in a microservice context.

-Next, the __Method__ chapter presents the means used to answer the research questions, and discusses some advantages and disadvantages of the selected method.
-Data gathered through interviews at the Norwegian online classified media company FINN.no is then presented in the __Interviews__ chapter.
-The chapter __BeerFave__ presents a developed microservice-based system and experiences from deploying it using the strategies.
-Finally, the __Conclusion__ chapter summarises the work, distills the results, and suggests areas of future research.
+Next, the __Method__ chapter presents the means used to answer the research questions.
+It argues for using Design Science Research [@hevner:dsr:2004] as a methodology for the project, and presents the design of the data generation methods and the software system built to evaluate the findings.
+It concludes by discussing some advantages and disadvantages of the selected research design.

+The findings from the data generation methods are presented in the __Results__ chapter.

+The results are evaluated and discussed in the _Discussion_ chapter, which concludes with the final iteration of the artefact.

+Finally, the __Conclusion__ chapter summarises the work, distils the results, and suggests areas of future research.